All Episodes

 And then another six miles after that to get the oil.

-6.6 miles, when there's oil practically begging to be taken out of the ground in areas that are now off limits because of U.S. regime regulations.
+What the environmentalist wackos are making us do is drill down 35,000 feet, 6.6 miles, when there's oil practically begging to be taken out of the ground in areas that are now off limits because of U.S. regime regulations.

-This rig, the deep water horizon 6.6 mile deep well, is the deepest in the world.
+This rig, the Deepwater Horizon 6.6 mile deep well, is the deepest in the world.

-The Brazilians don't have to, the Mexicans do not have to, the Vietnamese do not have to.
+The Mexicans do not have to.

 All of this in the Gulf.

-In the interest of fairness, however, ladies and gentlemen, I do want to point a Washington Post is reporting there are at least eight probes underway or about to get underway in Washington.
+In the interest of fairness, however, ladies and gentlemen, I do want to point out a Washington Post is reporting there are at least eight probes underway or about to get underway in Washington.

-Eight probes, you're going to go out there and try to figure out what's going on.
+The regime, eight probes, you're going to go out there and try to figure out what's going on.

-Henry Wax little sort it all out.
+Henry Waxman will sort it all out.

 I'll give you the details coming up.